exasol/sqlalchemy-exasol/doc/user_guide/configuration/engine_configuration.rst

          query={
           "AUTOCOMMIT": "y"
          }
-     - This indicates if the connection should automatically commits or not.
+     - This indicates if the connection automatically commits or not.
        The parsed value is case-insensitive.

         * To enable autocommit, specify ``"y"`` or ``"yes"``.